 Office of the Ombuds – confidential, impartial, problem-solving resource serving faculty, staff, and students on the Charles River and Medical Campus.

-BU Human Resources – Human Resources on the Medical Campus is available to prospective, current, and retired employees of Boston University.
-Their services are not confidential.
+BU Human Resources – Human Resources available to prospective, current, and retired employees of Boston University on the Medical & Charles River Campuses.